 This method might be a surprise to some who assume that passive sweating (sauna, hot bath etc.) is more effective as it requires less effort.
 However, the water lost during the passive method is harder to rehydrate due to the location of water loss.

-This method is best utilised during the evening before, or morning of a weigh-in to minimise body stress.
+This method is best utilised during the evening before, or the morning of a weigh-in to minimise body stress.
 Athletes should engage in physical activity that they are comfortable with, and if possible, implemented in a training session before.

-Passive Sweating/Glycogen depletion
+Passive Sweating/Glycogen Depletion

 As mentioned before, passive sweating involves increasing the body temperature through a hot environment such as a sauna or hot bath.
 This increase in body temperature activates a sweat response.